QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 **Next meetup is scheduled for Friday, the 30.5.2025 from 6 till 8 p.m. at x-hain**

+Topics:

+- Give i3 a try with an example setup
+- All the topics from April

-Topics TBD, apart from the evergreens:
+and the evergreens:

 - Exploring Qubes OS: A Beginner's Perspective – Join us for a hands-on experience where you can install and test Qubes OS on a provided laptop.
 Perfect for newcomers looking to dive into the world of secure computing!
 - Qubes OS documentation conversion from Markdown to reStructuredText - Join us for a status update and Q&A